Chopping More Finely: Finite Countermodels in Modal Logic via the Subdivision Construction: Finite model property via the Subdivision Construction

 As a corollary, we obtain the fact that stable rule systems have the fmp \cite{stablecanonicalrules}.

 \begin{corollary} Every stable rule system has the fmp. \end{corollary}

 \begin{proof} This follows from \Cref{4: Thm fmp S + sp rule} by taking $I = \emp$. \end{proof}

 A natural question is what these rule systems in \Cref{4: Thm fmp S + sp rule} are.
 It turns out that they form a lower part of the union-splittings of the lattice $\NExt{\S}$ and have a neat characterization.
-In particular, we observe that varying the closed domain condition and using finite modal algebras outside $\U(\S)$ do not add more axiomatization power, as long as the algebras are of finite height.
+In particular, we observe that varying the closed domain condition and using finite modal algebras outside $\U(\S)$ do not increase axiomatization power, as long as the algebras are of finite height.
 Recall that $\FH$ is the class of modal algebras of finite height, and Jankov rules are stable canonical rules of the form $\rho(\A, A)$.
 The rule systems mentioned in \Cref{4: Thm fmp S + sp rule} are precisely those satisfying the condition (4) in the following theorem.
+Recall that for a class $\class{K}$ of modal algebras, $\class{K}\fin$ denotes the class of finite members of $\class{K}$.

 \begin{theorem} Let $\S$ be a stable rule system.
-For any rule system $\S' \in \NExt{\S}$, the following are equivalent: \begin{enumerate} \item $\U(\S) \subseteq \U(\S') \cup \FH$, \item $\U(\S)\fin \subseteq \U(\S') \cup \FH$, \item $\S'$ is axiomatized over $\S$ by Jankov rules of finite $\S$-algebras of finite height, \item $\S'$ is axiomatized over $\S$ by stable canonical rules of finite modal algebras of finite height, \item $\S' \subseteq \S + \{\rho(\A, A): \A \in \U(\S')\fin \cap \FH\}$. \end{enumerate} Moreover, any rule system $\S' \in \NExt{\S}$ satisfying (one of) the above conditions is a union-splitting in $\NExt{\S}$. \end{theorem}
+For any rule system $\S' \in \NExt{\S}$, the following are equivalent: \begin{enumerate} \item $\U(\S) \subseteq \U(\S') \cup \FH$, \item $\U(\S)\fin \subseteq \U(\S') \cup \FH$, \item $\S'$ is axiomatized over $\S$ by Jankov rules of finite $\S$-algebras of finite height, \item $\S'$ is axiomatized over $\S$ by stable canonical rules of finite modal algebras of finite height, \item $\S' \subseteq \S + \{\rho(\A, A): \A \in \U(\S)\fin \cap \FH\}$. \end{enumerate} Moreover, any rule system $\S' \in \NExt{\S}$ satisfying (one of) the above conditions is a union-splitting in $\NExt{\S}$. \end{theorem}

 \begin{proof} Let $\S$ be a stable rule system and $\S' \in \NExt{\S}$.
 We first show the equivalence of the first four items.

 $(1) \Rightarrow (2)$: This is clear.

 $(2) \Rightarrow (3)$: Suppose that $\U(\S)\fin \subseteq \U(\S') \cup \FH$.
 Let